shivendabhi/AudioSenseTennis/README.md

 ```
 git clone https://github.com/shivendabhi/tennis-ball-detector
 ```
-5. Run the Docker container and mount the "tennis-ball-detector" folder(If you encounter a runtime error when launching the container, refer to this document to resolve the issue:[Link to Document](https://app.box.com/s/e0dy6dr651h6nxyel4nw81gf5v8a1f3r)
+5. Run the Docker container and mount the "tennis-ball-detector" folder(If you encounter a runtime error when launching the container, refer to this document to resolve the issue: [Link to Document](https://app.box.com/s/e0dy6dr651h6nxyel4nw81gf5v8a1f3r)
 ```
 docker/run.sh --volume ~/jetson-inference/tennis-ball-detector:/jetson-inference/tennis-ball-detector
 ```